BCT 3rd Quarter Report 2019

 - Transportation of the senior Girls Group; enabling them to carry out outreach and mentoring work for child protection, education and health topics

-We are excited for the work to begin and look forward to sharing photos of the work the bus is facilitating soon!
+We are excited for the work to begin on the bus and look forward to sharing photos of the activities it will be facilitating soon!

 “Kindness is a gift the deaf can hear and the blind can see” –Mark Twain.